ESACH meeting Genoa / 2019

 Inspired by the announcement of a European Year of Cultural Heritage the European Students’ Association for Cultural Heritage (ESACH) was established in 2017 by university students at the University of Passau.
 Today, ESACH has become the first still growing interdisciplinary and cross-generational network in the field.
-ESACH currently brings together Bachelor, Master and PhD students at the same time as young professionals till 30 years, working with or interested in culture & heritage from all kinds of academic disciplines and is made up of members from various European universities and similar organizations.
+ESACH currently brings together Bachelor, Master and PhD students at the same time as young professionals, working with or interested in culture & heritage from all kinds of academic disciplines and is made up of members from various European universities and similar organizations.

-Currently ESACH brings together academic disciplines as Heritage Conservation, Art History, Heritage Studies and Management, Anthropology and Law.
+Currently ESACH brings together academic disciplines as Heritage Conservation, Art History, Heritage Studies and Management, Law, Anthropology and Architecture.

 Our general vision is to actively contribute towards the reconnection of the notions of culture and heritage.
 That means that we understand that culture can exist because it changes, but culture is adapting and evolving with the people who create, preserve, share and use it.
 That’s why we think that heritage as a cultural concept in 2018 should be reconsidered in and for the specific cultural contexts of our 21st century.